 2).
 Size: It is important to know the size of your pool before ordering a pool cover for your swimming pool.

 When ordering one, just state the size of your pool and the pool cover that will be delivered will overlap by 5 ft on all sides.

 3).
 Shape: It's also important to select a pool cover that is of the same shape as that of your swimming pool.

 Pool covers come in different shapes including rectangle, oval and round.
 Most in-ground pools are rectangle and above ground are round or oval.

 4).
 Weight: The weight of a pool cover should not be a problem since the covers come with tie-downs that can support the weight of the covers.

 5).
 Brand: For the best quality swimming pool covers, buy from the top in the industry.
-Among the top manufacturers of best pool covers are Robelle, Bestbuy, Blue wave, HARRIS, Winter Block, Poolmate, and Lite Strong.
+Among the top manufacturers of best pool covers are Happybuy, Robelle, Bestbuy, and Blue wave,

 6).
 Solid or Mesh Pool Cover: Winter pool covers come in two different types, solid and mesh.
 Both pool covers come for in-ground and above ground pools.
 Safety covers are solid and don't allow water through.